Deepan-Karmakar/p5.js-tutorial/Intro to DOM manipulation and events.md

 ##Registering an event handler

 In order to make your code respond to an event, you register an _event handler_, a function that is called when a particular event happens.
-The simplest way to do this is by setting an element's attribute for the corresponding event.
+To do this you can use the `addEventListener(event, fxn)` function, something like this:

 ```html
 <html>